ONS-Innovation/github-copilot-usage-dashboard/terraform/service/README.md

 This terraform must be run to provision the ECS Fargate service and task definition used to run the Copilot Usage Dashboard.

-The IaC is separated from the storage terraform so that the file store can persist if the service is destroyed.
-This gives greater flexibility, e.g allowing the service to be destroyed to save costs without losing the data that has been output by the tool.

 ## Prerequisites

-The service terraform is bootstrapped with a separate terraform state key so that both S3 and Service terraform state files are separated.
+The service terraform is bootstrapped with a separate terraform state key so that terraform state files are separated.

 ## Apply the Terraform